 Learning Goals Objectives Assessment Our graduates will be effective communicators.
 1.1.
 Our students will produce quality business and research-oriented documents. О 1.2.
-Students are able to professionally present their ideas and also logically explain and defend their arguments. О 2.
+Students are able to professionally present their ideas and also logically explain and defend their arguments.
+O 2.
 Our graduates will be skilled in teamwork and leadership.
 2.1.
 Students will be able to lead and participate in groups for projects, discussions, and presentations. О 2.2.
 Students will be able to apply leadership theories and related skills. О 3.
 Our graduates will be trained in ethics.
 3.1.
 In a case setting, students will use appropriate techniques to analyze business problems and identify ethical issues, provide solutions and rationales. О 3.2.
 Our students will practice ethics for the duration of the program. О 4.
 Our graduates will have a global perspective.
 4.1.
 Students will have international exposures.
-5. Our graduates will be skilled in problemsolving and critical thinking.
 5.1.
-Our students will have a good understanding of fundamental theories in their fields. О 5.2.
+Our students will have a good understanding of fundamental theories in their fields. О 5.
+Our graduates will be skilled in problem-solving and critical thinking.
+5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 5.3.
 Our students will demonstrate competency in critical thinking. О